ktero/stjoseph/README.md

 # stjoseph
-A school profiling and financial system
+A financial system for St. Joseph High School - Talakag